ethereum/EIPs/EIPS/eip-x.md

 This Ethereum Improvement Proposal (EIP) proposes an Ethereum standard for the issuance of licences, permits and grants (Licences).

 A Licence is a limited and temporary authority, granted to a natural (e.g. you) or legal person (e.g. a corporation), to do something that would otherwise be unlawful pursuant to a legal framework.
-A public Licence is granted by the government, directly (e.g. by the NSW Department of Primary Industries) or indirectly (e.g. by an agent operating under the government’s authority), and derives its authority from legislation, though this is often practically achieved via delegated legislation such as regulations.
+A public Licence is granted by the government, directly (e.g. by the New South Wales Department of Primary Industries, Australia) or indirectly (e.g. by an agent operating under the government’s authority), and derives its authority from legislation, though this is often practically achieved via delegated legislation such as regulations.
 This can be contrasted to a private licence – for example, the licence you grant to a visitor who comes onto your property.

 A Licence has the following properties: